EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 ## Overview

-Wallet Intelligence Layer v3.3.0 is a DAC Testnet wallet intelligence and comparative ranking system.
+Wallet Intelligence Layer v3.5.0 is a DAC Testnet wallet intelligence and comparative ranking system with post-cutover Conviction awareness.

 The interface keeps the no-connect wallet check model from previous Wallet Intelligence Layer versions, then adds a rank intelligence layer that compares a wallet against the complete indexed wallet population.